damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

   humble confidence knowing that God will provide.

+## Case Study: AI and Kai-Fu Lee

+I bet you didn't expect a book review about work and Christianity to be related to AI.
+Neither did I. But as it turns out, AI is highly relevant to the discussion on work and perspective.

+AI is literally transforming the world.
+Law, logistics, medicine, agriculture, manufacturing, there are very few industries which will not be revolutionized by AI.
+AI is advancing humanity at an amazing pace.
+AI showcases the best of what can be accomplished thru work.

+Unfortunately, AI also showcases the worst of work.
+Those in AI work extremely long hours and give their lives to their work.

+I watched an excellent [TED talk]() by Kai-Fu Lee titled "How AI can save our humanity" which literally opened my eyes to how powerful of an idol work has become.
+Kai-Fu is a world leading AI researcher.
+He dedicated his life to AI, working insane hours and priding himself on his work accomplishments.

+Until Lee was diagnosed with cancer, which led him to profound reflection around work.
+He researched death and specifically the regrets of the dying.
+He found that those dying regretted not spending enough time with their family and spreading love to others.
+Nobody regretted not working longer hours.

+Lee's cancer went into remission.
+Lee reprioritized his life and mindset toward work.
+He reduced his work hours and prioritizes family over work.
+He also realized that humans have something that AI doesn't - love and compassion.
+He concluded that AI has the potential to allow humans to focus on work serving others.
+Elderly care, teaching, mental health are all job growth areas.

+What Lee found is similar to what Keller discusses in his book.
+That the path to work fulfillment is thru serving others and working for something bigger than yourself.
+That in the end, meaningful life is about loving others.

 ## Final Thoughts

 For me, Every Good Endeavor put work into perspective.
-I struggled with work for years.
+I struggled with work for 20 years.
 I have fallen into the trap of working around the clock, taking on too many side projects, spending countless hours trying to learn every technology imaginable, worrying that I'm not keeping up with others, losing my job, not being able to support my family, you name it.

 But after years of iodolizing work, I'm starting to realize it needs to be put into perspective.
-Work has meaning and value, but it doesn't define me as a person.
-There is more to life than work.
+I'm not famous like Kai-Fu Lee, worked nearly as long or hard as he has, but I'm going thru a similar perspective shift that he did.
+I realize now that work has meaning and value, but it doesn't define me as a person.
+Time with family is more important than work.
+And serving others is more meaningful than serving ourselves.

+I also reevaluated my mindset, being much more grateful and content with what I have today, not what I could have if the current project I'm working on or company I'm building is successful.

 As a Christian, I appreciated Keller's reminder that there is no need to worry.
 God is in control.
 I have the confidence and strength to face any trial that comes my way.

-I also reevaluated my mindset, being much more grateful and content with what I have today, not what I could have if the current project I'm working on or company I'm building is successful.

 Does putting work into perspective mean I'm going to slow down?
 Not a chance.
 Setting boundaries on work allows me to clearly focus on work when I'm working, clearly focus on life when I'm not.
+Boundaries around work are necessary and healthy.
 I'm much less worried and much more productive both at work and at home.
 Which is good, because I have a lot of things to learn and a lot of code to write.

 Hopefully this review prompts you to reflect on the role of work in your life.
 We spend so much time working, we owe it to ourselves to reflect, reset, adjust,